 Resources: Alcohol Lowers Dementia Risk

-Andrews, J. and Dench, J. When Someone You Know has Dementia.
+- Andrews, J. and Dench, J. When Someone You Know has Dementia.
 Practical Advice for Families.
-Vancouver: Greystone, 2016.

-Cardwell, L. Dementia in the Family.
+- Cardwell, L. Dementia in the Family.
 Practical Advice.
-Bellingham, WA: Self-Counsel, 2017.

-Markut, L. and Crane, A. Dementia Caregivers Share Their Stories.
+- Markut, L. and Crane, A. Dementia Caregivers Share Their Stories.
 A Support Group in a Book.
-Nashville: Vanderbilt U Press, 2005.

-Wright, S. When Someone You Love Has Dementia.
-London: Sheldon, 2016.
+- Wright, S. When Someone You Love Has Dementia.

-Sink, K., et al. Moderate Alcohol Intake Is Associated With Nearly 40% Lower Risk of Dementia.
-Paper at Alzheimer’s Assn Int Conf., Vienna, Aust.
+- Sink, K., et al. Moderate Alcohol Intake Is Associated With Nearly 40% Lower Risk of Dementia.
+Alzheimer’s Assn Int Conf., Vienna, Aust.
 Also Fauber, J. Study shows alcohol might reduce risk of Alzheimer’s, J Sent

-This site is informational only.
-Thus, it gives no opinion on the finding that alcohol lowers dementia risk.
+- This site gives no advice.
+Thus it gives no advice on the finding that alcohol lowers dementia risk.